Here is a list of core concepts that are good to know when it comes to Tricent for Microsoft 365.

 |

-A feature under the History page, that allows Admins and Super Admins to undo carried out changes such as unsharings or shifts in team ownership.
+A feature under the History page, that allows Admins and Super Admins to undo events such as unsharing or extension.

 |